-Cheesy Chicken Enchiladas are one of my all-time favorite Mexican casserole recipes.
-Each tortilla is filled with a generous amount of shredded chicken and cheese, smothered with garlic-infused enchilada sauce, and then more cheese — making these EASY Chicken and Cheese Enchiladas really something special.
+Easy Chicken and Cheese Enchiladas is one of my all-time favorite Mexican casserole recipes.
+Each tortilla is filled with a generous amount of shredded chicken breast, smothered with garlic-infused enchilada sauce, and topped with more cheddar cheese.

 How do you fill and wrap enchiladas?

 Place the tortilla on a plate and place the filling down the center — do not spread it to cover the entire tortilla.
 Fold one side over the filling, then fold the other side to overlap.
 Place the filled tortilla seam side down in the baking sheet so that it stays closed.

 Do you put foil over enchiladas before baking?

 For this recipe, the enchiladas bake for the first ten minutes uncovered.
 This gives the tortillas a nice crunch.
 Cover the enchiladas with foil and continue baking for the specified time, removing the foil during the last five minutes to allow the cheese to get golden.

 How do you keep enchiladas from getting soggy?

 A lot of recipes suggest frying the tortillas for a few seconds in hot oil before filling them to keep the enchilada sauce from soaking into the tortillas too much.
 I don’t find that step necessary if you bake the enchiladas uncovered at a higher temperature for the first ten minutes.